 Using yarn this time, and a circular needle, cast on 500 sts (or whatever twice your preferred finished length would be).
 Add two full twists and then join the knitting into a (twisted) circle.
 Knit to half your preferred width.
 Now twist it into the form of a Möbius strip and graft.

-There are some more-detailed instructions (including photos) for this construction method at the girl from auntie, but note that the sample has a seam so as to illustrate where to graft, and isn't made from a symmetric stitch.
+There were, and may someday again be, some more-detailed instructions (including photos) for this construction method at the girl from auntie, but note that the sample has a seam so as to illustrate where to graft, and isn't made from a symmetric stitch.